 In contrast, hydraulic traits have direct physiological linkages to tree growth and mortality responses to drought.
 For instance, water potentials at which percent the loss of conductivity surpasses a certain threshold (e.g., P50 and P88, representing 50 and 88% loss of conductivity, respectively) and hydraulic safety margin (i.e., difference between typical minimum water potentials and P50 or P88) correlate with drought performance across global forests (Anderegg et al., 2016).
-However, these are time-consuming to measure and therefore infeasible for predicting or modeling drought responses in highly diverse forests (e.g., in the tropics).
+However, these are time-consuming to measure and therefore often infeasible for predicting or modeling drought responses in highly diverse forests (e.g., in the tropics).
 More easily-measurable leaf drought tolerance traits that have direct linkage to plant hydraulic function can explain variation in plant distribution and function (Medeiros et al., 2019).
 These include leaf area shrinkage upon desiccation (PLAdry; Scoffoni et al., 2014) and the leaf water potential at turgor loss point (πtlp), i.e., the water potential at which leaf wilting occurs (Bartlett et al., 2016a; Zhu et al., 2018).
 Both traits correlate with hydraulic vulnerability and drought tolerance as part of unified plant hydraulic systems (Farrell et al., 2017; Scoffoni et al., 2014; Bartlett et al., 2016a; Zhu et al., 2018).
 The abilities of both PLAdry and πtlp to explain the drought tolerance of tree growth remains untested (but see Powers et al., 2020 for πtlp link to mortality).

 Here, we examine how tree height, microenvironment characteristics, and species’ traits collectively shape three metrics of drought tolerance: (1) resistance, defined as the ratio of annual stem growth in a drought year to that which would be expected in the absence of drought based on previous years’ growth; (2) recovery, defined the ratio of post-drought growth to growth during the drought year; and (3) resilience, defined as the ratio of post-drought to pre-drought growth (Lloret et al., 2011).
 We test a series of hypotheses and associated specific predictions (Table 1) based on the combination of tree-ring records from the three strongest droughts over a 60-year period (1950 - 2009), species trait measurements, and census and microenvironmental data from a large forest dynamics plot in Virginia, USA.
 First, we focus on how tree size, alone and in its interaction with microenvironmental gradients, influences drought tolerance.
 We examine the contemporary relationship between tree height and microenvironment, including growing season meteorological conditions and crown exposure.
 We then test whether, consistent with most forests globally, larger-diameter, taller trees tend to have lower drought tolerance in this forest, which is in a region (eastern North America) represented by only two studies in the global review of (Bennett et al., 2015).
 We also test for an influence of potential access to available soil water, which should be greater for larger trees in dry but not in perpetually wet microsites.
-Finally, we focus on the role of species’ traits, testing the hypothesis that species’ traits-–particularly leaf drought tolerance traits-–predict drought tolerance.
+Finally, we focus on the role of species’ traits, testing the hypothesis that species’ traits-–particularly leaf drought tolerance traits-–predict drought tolerance in terms of tree growth.
 We test predictions that drought tolerance is higher in ring-porous than semi-ring and diffuse-porous species and that it is correlated with wood density–either positively (Greenwood et al., 2017) or negatively (Hoffmann et al., 2011) and positively correlated with LMA.
 We further test predictions that species with low PLAdry and those whose leaves lose turgor at lower water potentials (more negative πtlp) have higher tolerance.

 Materials and Methods